filipninja/trino-quickstart/README.md

 # trino-quickstart

 ## Goal
-Goal of this project is to quickly setup local Trino development environment containing:
+Goal of this project is to quickly setup local persistent Trino environment.
+Components:
-- Postgres database as storage engine for hive metastore
+- Postgres database as storage engine for Hive Metastore
-- Hive metastore
+- Hive Metastore
 - Trino with two catalogs using local file system:
   - Iceberg
   - Delta Lake